 To ensure sufficient liquidity for households in light of the crisis, the Congress put forward sources of cash support targeted at those who are the most vulnerable and those who lost their jobs because of the pandemic.
 The unemployment rate declined from a high of 14.7 percent in April 2020 to 6.7 percent in December 2020.
 The unemployment rate fell further to 6.0 percent over the first quarter of 2021, and to 5.9 percent by the end of the second quarter.
-In parallel, there was been a continuing decline in the number of regular UI benefit weeks claimed, falling from 23.1 million during the week ending May 9, 2020 to 9.8 million for the week ending March 27, 2021.9 Similar to the unemployment rate, the rate of decline
+In parallel, there was a continuing decline in the number of regular UI benefit weeks claimed, falling from 23.1 million during the week ending May 9, 2020 to 9.8 million for the week ending March 27, 2021.
+Similar to the unemployment rate, the rate of decline in the

 9 These totals reflect the sum of regular state-program insured employment, Pandemic Emergency Unemployment Compensation (PEUC), and Extended Benefits (EB).
 For the week ending June 27, a reporting lag requires PEUC and EB to be from the week ending June 20.
-These numbers do not include self-employed and gig-economy workers on the PUA program but align closely with the number of unemployed workers reported in the monthly BLS in the number of UI benefit weeks claimed tapered over the second quarter, falling to 8.0 million as of the week ending June 27, 2021.
-We estimate the improvement in the unemployment rate from May 2020 to June 2021 was almost entirely due to some of those on temporary layoff returning to work.10 Recent official data now shows permanent job losers composing a greater fraction of the unemployed, with the number of unemployed on temporary leave (1.8 million) being outpaced by the number not on temporary leave (4.0 million).
-Moreover, as of June 2021 the unemployment rate remained 2.4 percentage points above the rate in February 2020, before the pandemic.
-However, over this same time period, nearly 4 million workers dropped out of the labor force.
+These numbers do not include self-employed and gig-economy workers on the PUA program but align closely with the number of unemployed workers reported in the monthly BLS Employment Report.
+With the recent extension in PEUC eligibility, these figures should remain comparable over the coming months.

+number of UI benefit weeks claimed tapered over the second quarter, falling to 8.0 million as of the week ending June 27, 2021.
+We estimated the improvement in the unemployment rate from May 2020 to June 2021 was largely due to some of those on temporary layoff returning to work.10 As the recovery progressed, however, permanent job losers composed a greater fraction of the unemployed, with the number of unemployed on temporary leave outpacing the number not on temporary leave.
+Moreover, nearly 4 million workers dropped out of the labor force as of June 2021.